 Keeping your mountain bike's suspension maintained is one of the best ways to ensure you're getting all the performance you can out of your bike.
 Plus, giving your fork and shock a few seconds of attention here and there can prevent costly repairs or even replacements.

 Since 2008, they've had their hands on nearly every fork and shock made.
 The DirtLabs team also works on dropper posts, focusing on KS and RockShox posts.
-With that level of knowledge here are Mike "Luby" Luebesmier and his crew's top tips for keeping your suspension performing at its peak and making every mountain bike ride awesome.
+With that level of knowledge here are Mike "Luby" Luebesmier and his crew's top tips for keep your suspension performing at its peak and making every mountain bike ride awesome.

 1. Keep your suspension clean